thesamim/TickTickSync/README.md

 Thanks to [LemurTech](https://github.com/LemurTech) and [zarb1n](https://github.com/zarb1n) for continuous support and help with debugging API moving target!

+Thanks to [jee-ee](https://github.com/jee-ee) for pointing out the change in Device ID processing.

 ## Disclaimer

 This plugin was built with the author's specific use cases in mind.
 Additional use cases can and will be considered.